mjanssen/Laravel-5-breadcrumbs-bundle/README.md

 ulLiClass
 bootstrap
 except
+stripHtmlExtension
 ```

 Additionally you can use a config file to edit some features, for example the separator.
 To do this, create a php file in the
 ``/config`` folder called: ``breadcrumbs.php``.
 The source files of this Repo, there will be an example config file which
 includes all the available options + information about them.

+To remove id's (used for products or persons e.d.), put "numbers*" in the except array.
+This way numbers are removed from the breadcrumbs.

 Config file can be found at: https://github.com/mjanssen/Laravel-5-breadcrumbs-bundle/blob/master/config_file_breadcrumbs.php